dat-ecosystem-archive/anacapa-container/readme.md

 ### 2. Download the container and test data

-Download the Linux container dataset from DASH: https://doi.org/10.6071/M31H29.
-You will be emailed a download link that you can download to whatever machine you want to run the analysis on (You can do `wget <url of download>` to download on the CLI directly and then `tar xf downloaded-file.tar.gz` to extract it).
+Download the Linux container dataset from [Zenodo](https://doi.org/10.5281/zenodo.2602180) ([Mirror](https://doi.org/10.6071/M31H29) in case Zenodo is down).
+You can do `wget <url of download link>` to download on the CLI directly and then `tar xf downloaded-file.tar.gz` to extract it.

 You should now see 3 files.